While Many Details Remain Unknown About the Assassination Attempt, One Thing is Clear: Stronger PA Gun Laws Could Stop Future Mass Shootings

 3. Strengthen PA’s background check system.
 Long guns like the type used on Saturday can be sold by an unlicensed individual without being required to conduct a background check on the buyer.
 This gap in state law can allow weapons of war to be easily obtained by individuals prohibited from having firearms.
 House Bill 714 to institute universal background checks in Pennsylvania passed the PA House of Representatives with bipartisan support in May, 2023, but has languished without action in the PA Senate.
 A fact sheet is available here.

 4. Require safe storage of firearms in the home.
 Another fact we know is that the gun used by the Butler shooter was legally purchased by his father.
 Pennsylvania is among the minority of states that has no legal duty for gun owners to secure their weapons in the home.
 Safe storage laws can help stop school shootings; 80% of school shooters under age 18 obtained the gun from their home or that of a family member or friend.
+House Bill 1629 advanced through the PA House Judiciary Committee in January of this year.
 A fact sheet is available here.

 5. Allow for Extreme Risk Protection Orders (ERPOs – often called “red flag laws”).
 ERPOs allow for the temporary removal of someone’s firearms if a judge deems them to be an imminent threat to themselves or others.
 More than half of all mass shooters (88% of those under age 18) hint at their intentions beforehand, creating an opportunity to use an ERPO to disarm them.
 House Bill 1018 to create ERPOs in Pennsylvania passed the PA House of Representatives with bipartisan support in May, 2023, but has languished without further action in the PA Senate.
 A fact sheet is available here.